AquilaX-AI/.github/profile/README.md

 # AquilaX - Application Security Solutions

-Welcome to AquilaX, your comprehensive solution for Application Security Scanners!
+Welcome to AquilaX, your easy-to-use solution for Application Security Scanners!

 ## About Us
-AquilaX offers a user-friendly suite of security solutions including Static Application Security Testing (SAST), Software Composition Analysis (SCA), Container Scanning, Infrastructure Scanning, and more.
+AquilaX offers a user-friendly suite of security solutions including Static Application Security Testing (SAST), Software Composition Analysis (SCA), Container Scanning, Infrastructure Scanning, API Security, and more.

 ## Website
 Visit our public website [here](https://app.aquilax.io/) to explore our offerings and services.